|

 H.M.S.
 LEDA Gazette.

-Ward‑room Officers of HMS LEDA have been graciously Pleased to approve
+Ward‑room Officers of HMS LEDA have been graciously pleased to approve

 the following appointment.
 To be an additional Member of the Most